Everything We Heard Played at BBC Proms: 8-Bit to Infinity

 Enjoy Gaming Music with Crisp Audio

 While you can’t have the full orchestral backing of the Royal Philharmonic every time you game, you can have high-quality audio at least.
 Here at Overclockers UK, we have a wide range of headsets and speakers to make your gaming music sound its absolute best.
-We’ve even got a full guide to help you find your ultimate gaming headset.
-For here though, we’ve just picked a few of our favourites for you.
+We’ve picked out a few of our favourites here, but if you’re not feeling the beat, you can explore our full collection.

-Whatever platform you’re playing on, the ASUS ROG Delta Core Wired Gaming Headset will help deliver an immersive audio experience.
-This is thanks to its exclusive ASUS Essence drivers and the airtight chamber.
-Wrapped in comfortable and ergonomic D-shaped cushions, this gaming headset can be easily paired up with your PC, PS4, Xbox One, or Nintendo Switch thanks to its 3.5mm jack.
+Whatever platform you’re playing on, the ASUS ROG Delta Core S Gaming Headset will help deliver an immersive audio experience.
+This is thanks to its exclusive 50mm ASUS Essence drivers and the airtight chamber.
+Wrapped in comfortable and ergonomic D-shaped cushions, this gaming headset can be easily paired up with your PC, PlayStation, Xbox, or Nintendo Switch thanks to its 3.5mm jack.

 Sit back, hit play, and listen to the greatest compositions of gaming with a one-of-a-kind sound.
-The sophisticated open technology of the AKD K702 Studio Headphones creates a spacious and airy sound.
-These headphones are designed for maximum comfort, featuring an over-ear design and specially shaped 3D-foam ear pads.
+The sophisticated high-fidelity technology of the Corsair VIRTUOSO RGB Wireless Gaming Headset creates an immersive sound.
+These headphones are designed for maximum comfort, featuring a pillow-soft design with premium foam ear pads and a lightweight headband.
 They’re the perfect companion for long work sessions, letting you enjoy your tunes without compromise.

 Edifier R1700BT 2.0 Studio Speaker System